LaravelRUS/docs/upgrade.md

         }
     }

-Once you have created this class, make sure to update all of your tests to extend your new `BrowserKitTest` class.
+Once you have created this class, make sure to update all of your tests to extend your new `BrowserKitTestCase` class.
 This will allow all of your tests written on Laravel 5.3 to continue running on Laravel 5.4.
 If you choose, you can slowly begin to port them over to the new [Laravel 5.4 test syntax](/docs/5.4/http-tests) or [Laravel Dusk](/docs/5.4/dusk).

 > {note} If you are writing new tests and want them to use the Laravel 5.4 testing layer, make sure to extend the `TestCase` class.

+#### Installing Dusk In An Upgraded Application

+If you would like to install Laravel Dusk into an application that has been upgraded from Laravel 5.3, first install it via Composer:

+    composer require laravel/dusk

+Next, you will need to create a `CreatesApplication` trait in your `tests` directory.
+This trait is responsible for creating fresh application instances for test cases.
+The trait should look like the following:

+    <?php

+    use Illuminate\Contracts\Console\Kernel;

+    trait CreatesApplication
+    {
+        /**
+         * Creates the application.
+         *
+         * @return \Illuminate\Foundation\Application
+         */
+        public function createApplication()
+        {
+            $app = require __DIR__.'/../bootstrap/app.php';

+            $app->make(Kernel::class)->bootstrap();

+            return $app;
+        }
+    }

+> {note} If you have namespaced your tests and are using the PSR-4 autoloading standard to load your `tests` directory, you should place the `CreatesApplication` trait under the appropriate namespace.

+Once you have completed these preparatory steps, you can follow the normal [Dusk installation instructions](/docs/{{version}}/dusk#installation).

 #### Environment